prvnsmpth/open-playground/README.md

 # What's in the box?

-A playground that gives you full control over the contents of a chat conversation: add, remove, edit messages and shape the flow of the conversation to match exactly what you need.
-This flexibility allows you to do some interesting things.
-A few examples:
+A playground that gives you full control over the contents of a chat conversation: add, remove and edit messages (system, user and assistant) and shape the flow of the conversation to be exactly what you need.
+This flexibility allows you to do some interesting things, such as:
-1. Provide a prefix for a model's response and get it to complete the rest
-2. Start a conversation with a large reasoning model, and then switch over to a smaller model that will now mimic the reasoning steps in the previous conversations (in-context learning)
+1. Start a conversation with a large reasoning model, and then switch over to a smaller model that will now mimic the reasoning steps in the previous conversations (in-context learning)
+2. Provide a prefix for the model's response, nudging it in a desired direction.
+3. Other things that I haven't thought of yet.

+You also get some nice-to-have features:
+1. A basic code interpreter implementation that can execute Python code
+2. The ability to freeze conversations and use them as few-shot examples to generate even more good conversations.
+3. Save and load preset model configs.

+Coming soon:
+1. Specify tools for function calling

 ## Getting Started